Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 ## Introduction

-Shaman is a class you unlock after reaching level 16, you will probably have played other classes a little before him.
+Shaman is a class you unlock after reaching level 16, you will probably have played a couple other classes before him.
 For guides about other classes I invite you to check https://gist.github.com/adufilie/d9f42d6fbc7fe5dc1f7874e8f4f35572 for a great warrior guide by @fooblizoo and for a wizard guide by me.

 Shaman can be a hard class to understand at first because there is no clear strategy to play it.
 However it is a very powerful class early if you play it right and it can get really strong.